stomp-js/stomp-js.github.io/_posts/2018-10-12-remote-procedure-call.md

 ## Why RPC using messaging

-REST calls using JSON encoded payloads over http(s) is quite popular.
+REST calls using JSON encoded payloads over http(s) are quite popular.
-These have become almost ubiquitous and supported by variety of frameworks and have become most common technique to access third party APIs.
+These have become almost ubiquitous and supported by a variety of frameworks and have become the most common technique to access third party APIs.

 There are, however, some limitations with REST/JSON/http(s) approach:

 - http(s) can only wait for finite time before timing out.
-  Typically for long running operations as an alternative a request will be submitted and the client will keep polling to check if results are ready.
+  Typically, for long-running operations as an alternative a request will be submitted and the client will keep polling to check if results are ready.
-- There are some other interesting scenarios where the request to submitted to process A, however, the final response is better handled by process B.
+- There are some other interesting scenarios where the request is submitted to process A.
+  However, the final response is better handled by process B.
   REST/JSON/http(s) will mandate that B communicates back to A which then intimates the client.
   This scenario is quite common in credit card processing.
-- As an extension to the long running tasks, there is no easy way to intimate the client of the progress of the task.
+- As an extension to the long-running tasks, there is no easy way to intimate the client about the progress of the task.
-- We have gone accustomed to the overheads of REST/JSON/http(s) approach.
+- We have gotten accustomed to the overheads of the REST /JSON/http(s) approach.
-  However, if you think about it for every request there is connection setup (including TLS/SSL) before a request is made.
+  However, for every request, there is connection setup (including TLS/SSL) before a request is made.

 The approach suggested in this guide solves all of the above issues/patterns.
-On top of that it offers some interesting bonus as well:
+On top of that, it offers some interesting bonus as well:

 - It offers _natural_ load balancing.
-Spring up a new server and that's it.
+Just boot up a new servers.
-  No need to inform the load balancer or anything similar.
-Yes really!
-- Even more - this form of load balancing automatically takes care of fast and slow instances.
+- Even more — this form of load balancing automatically takes care of fast and slow instances.
-- It allows fault tolerance - if a process dies before completing, it would be submitted again (to other node or the same node).
+- It allows fault tolerance — if a process dies before completing, it would be submitted to another node.
-- If there are no servers available when a request is made, these can be queued till a server springs up.
+- If there are no servers available when a request is made, these can be queued till a server becomes available.
 - It offers a mechanism where a server may indicate a temporary failure while processing a request.
   This will allow the request to be resubmitted for processing again.